matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 ZK Rollups ('ZK' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for processing in one action.
 In zkSync, this is done via a **SNARK** (succinct non-interactive argument of knowledge); a cryptographic proof that performs the validation of transactions coming from the batch.

 With ZK Rollups, funds are locked into the layer 1 blockchain via a smart contract.
-This allows transactions to be processed without the overhead of all the data typically associated with performing a transaction on the chain, only requiring a **validity proof** to reach transaction finality.
+This allows transactions to be processed without the overhead of all the data typically associated with performing a transaction on the main chain, only requiring a **validity proof** to reach transaction finality.
 This significantly decreases associated transaction processing times and gas fees.

 ## L1 and L2: what's the difference?

 In decentralised ecosystems, the term **layer 1** (or **L1**) is used to refer to the underlying primary chain architecture, such as the Ethereum network or Bitcoin.
 Layer 1 blockchains determine protocol rules, process transaction finality, and perform the base-level functions of applications built upon them.

 **Layer 2** (or **L2**) is used to describe an overlaying application or network that operates on top of the layer 1 chain.
-These are developed by third parties and are most often built to provide further scalability solutions by taking on a portion of transaction-based tasks to lighten the impact on the layer-1 chain, quickening transaction times and lower gas fees.
+These are most often built to provide further scalability solutions by taking on a portion of transaction-based tasks to lighten the impact on the layer-1 chain, quickening transaction times and lower gas fees.

 In the case of zkSync, the main Ethereum blockchain represents L1, and zkSync itself is the L2.